ahgraber/homelab-gitops-k3s/cluster/apps/backend/postgresql/README.md

 > # get archive stats
 > psql -U postgres -c "SELECT * FROM pg_stat_archiver"
 >
-># Test archive_command with to force the current WAL segment to be closed and a new one to be created
+> # Test archive_command with to force the current WAL segment to be closed and a new one to be created
 > psql -U postgres -c "SELECT pg_switch_wal()"
-> ````
+> ```

 Incremental backups supplemented by a monthly backup that is handled by a [CronJob](cronjob-backup.yaml).
 Backups are saved in a distinct [PVC](pvc.yaml) so Velero can run restic against the backups only.

 ### Restore

-***Point-In-Time-Recovery (PITR)***
-PITR refers to PostgreSQL’s ability to start from the restore of a full backup, then progressively fetch and apply archived WAL files up to a specified timestamp.
+**_Point-In-Time-Recovery (PITR)_** PITR refers to PostgreSQL's ability to start from the restore of a full backup, then progressively fetch and apply archived WAL files up to a specified timestamp.

-To do this, we have to create a file called “recovery.conf” in the restored cluster data directory and start up a Postgres server for that data directory.
+To do this, we have to create a file called "recovery.conf" in the restored cluster data directory and start up a Postgres server for that data directory.

 ```sh
 # stop the server